Car Insurance Deductibles Explained: How to Choose the Right Amount

 What is the most common car insurance deductible?

 The most common car insurance deductible is $500, which is widely considered the industry standard.
 It strikes a balance between affordable monthly premiums and a manageable out-of-pocket cost at claim time.
-Most major insurers, including Progressive and Freeway, cite $500 as the deductible most of their drivers choose.
+Most major insurers, including Progressive, GEICO, and State Farm, cite $500 as the deductible most of their drivers choose.
+That said, the right amount for you depends on your savings, vehicle value, and risk tolerance.

 Does a higher deductible always save money?

 A higher deductible lowers your premium, but it doesn't always save you money overall.
 If you file a claim before reaching your break-even point — the point where premium savings exceed the extra deductible cost — you'll end up paying more than if you had kept a lower deductible.
-The savings depend on how often you file claims and how long you maintain the policy.
+Moving from $500 to $1,000 typically saves $180–$420 per year, meaning the break-even can range from roughly 1 to 3 claim-free years.
+Running a simple break-even calculation before making the switch is always a smart move.

 Do I pay a deductible if I'm not at fault in an accident?

 If you file a claim through your own collision coverage, you'll typically pay your deductible upfront even if the other driver was at fault.
-However, your insurance company may pursue reimbursement from the at-fault driver through subrogation, and if successful, your deductible may be refunded.
-Some insurers also offer not-at-fault deductible waivers, so check your policy.
+However, your insurance company may pursue reimbursement from the at-fault driver through subrogation — and if successful, your deductible may be refunded, though the timeline depends on the complexity of the case.
+Some insurers also offer collision deductible waivers for accidents caused by identified, uninsured drivers, so check your policy for that optional add-on.

 Can I have a $0 deductible on car insurance?

 Yes, a $0 deductible is possible but comes with a significantly higher premium.
-Some insurers offer zero-deductible options on comprehensive coverage (especially for glass), and vanishing deductible programs can eventually reduce your deductible to $0 over time with a clean driving record.
-For most drivers, a low-deductible option like $250 is a more cost-effective middle ground.
+Some insurers offer zero-deductible options on comprehensive coverage (especially for glass), and vanishing deductible programs from carriers like Progressive can eventually reduce your deductible to $0 over time with a clean driving record.
+For most drivers, a low-deductible option like $250 is a more cost-effective middle ground than paying the premium bump for $0.

 Should I file a claim if damages are close to my deductible?

-Generally, no. If repair costs are only slightly above your deductible, the out-of-pocket savings from filing are minimal, and you risk a premium increase at renewal.
-For example, if your deductible is $500 and damages are $650, you'd only collect $150 from your insurer — likely not worth the potential rate hike.
-A good rule of thumb is to only file when damages are at least 2–3 times your deductible.
+Generally, no. If repair costs are only slightly above your deductible, the out-of-pocket savings from filing are minimal, and you risk a premium increase averaging around $1,179 per year for at-fault accidents — a surcharge that can last three to five years.
+For example, if your deductible is $500 and damages are $650, you'd only collect $150 from your insurer — likely not worth the potential multi-year rate hike.
+The standard rule of thumb is to only file when damages are at least 2–3 times your deductible.

 Compare Car Insurance Rates in Ohio